StoneT2000/Dimensions/README.md

 If you want to kick start development on your own `design`, check out [/templates/designs](https://github.com/StoneT2000/Dimensions/tree/master/templates/designs)

-Full documentation on `Match, Agent` and other data that can be used, along with configuration can be found here: TODO add link
+Look into the documentation on [Match](https://stonet2000.github.io/Dimensions/classes/_match_index_.match.html) and [Agent](https://stonet2000.github.io/Dimensions/classes/_agent_index_.agent.html) for what data is available to you to use in your design.

 ### Designing an AI Starter Kit